cncf/kubernetes-community-days/content/organizing-timeline.md

 Brief sponsors regarding their booth details, benefits, promotion, what to provide in terms of materials and signage.

-Social Media
+Social Media:

 * Create a dedicated Twitter hashtag for the event.

 ## 2-4 MONTHS IN ADVANCE:
 * Track registrations on Eventbrite, Meetup, and/or other registration page.
 * Determine who will be at the registration desk to check people in.
 * Have 2 -3  dedicated people available to check attendees in to ensure a quick registration process.